-CLA strongly supports the proposed inclusion of education in section 29 of the Act.
-The definition of "Educational Institution" in Section 2 of the Act should be broadened to include all such institutions, regardless of their ownership and, therefore, that the extensions of rights to "educational institutions" proposed in Bill C-32 would extend to all Canadian educational institutions.
+Bill C-11 contains several new provisions that would create limited exemptions available to educational institutions as defined in the Act and to those acting on their behalf or under their authority.
+As indicated above, CLA strongly supports the proposed inclusion of education in section 29 of the Act.
+As also outlined above, we believe that the definition of "Educational Institution" in Section 2 of the Act should be broadened to include all such institutions, regardless of their ownership and, therefore, that the extensions of rights to "educational institutions" proposed in Bill C-11 would extend to all Canadian educational institutions.